michaelshiloh/hardwareJewellery/README.md

 ![]()

 Now comes the hard part: putting the nut on.
-Do this over your bed or a surface where you can see the nut if you drop it.
+Do this over a towel on your kitchen counter or some other surface that doesn't bounce and where you can see the nut if you drop it.

 If you got the regular nut put it on as tight as you feel comfortable with.
 Don't make it too tight or you will hurt your ear (or wherever the piercing